 “Most leaders of American companies begin to get a sense of infallibility and never want to admit a mistake.
-If you look at the annual reports of companies, except for Warren Buffett’s Berkshire Hathaway, everything is always perfect; no one ever made a mistake,” he said.
+If you look at companies’ annual reports, except for Warren Buffett’s Berkshire Hathaway, everything is always perfect; no one ever made a mistake,” he said.

-So, perhaps the biggest lesson here is that if you do make a mistake you should own up to it, admit you were wrong and correct your mistake.
+So, perhaps the most important lesson here is that if you make a mistake, you should own up to it, admit you were wrong and correct your error.

-Coca Cola underestimated the emotional bond people had with their product.
-The old coke was with them for almost 100 years at that point, it created a lot of memories and when the company was trying to take away, the customers felt like a part of their memories were being taken away as well.
+Coca-Cola underestimated the emotional bond people had with their product.
+The old Coke was with them for almost 100 years.
+At that point, it created a lot of memories, and when the company was trying to take them away, the customers felt like a part of their memories was being taken away.

 When the contest was over, it was estimated that more than half of the Philippines’ population of 63 million people had participated.
-Number Fever was an enormous success, and all that was left was for Pepsi to announce the winner.
+Number Fever was an enormous success; all left was for Pepsi to announce the winner.

-Well, certain numbers were not to be selected as the winner; specifically, the number 349, seeing as how it happened to be printed on 800,000 bottle caps.
-But the consulting firm hired to draw the winning number apparently didn’t get the memo, and when their computer chose the winning number, it selected … wait for it … 349. and thousands upon thousands of elated Filipinos came forward to claim their million pesos.
+Specific numbers were not to be selected as the winner, precisely the number 349, which happened to be printed on 800,000 bottle caps.
+But the consulting firm hired to draw the winning number didn’t get the memo.
+When their computer chose the winning number, it selected … wait for it … 349.
+Thousands upon thousands of satisfied Filipinos came forward to claim their million pesos.

 Rioters threw bombs and Molotov cocktails at Pepsi bottling plants, overturned and set fire to Pepsi delivery trucks, and sent troves of Pepsi executives hightailing it out of the country.
 Pepsi was slapped with thousands of lawsuits.

-#2 – Hoover: Promotion that ends in $83 million loss and 6 years in court
+2. Hoover: Promotion that ends in $83 million loss

-At the end of 1992, Hoover had a lot of washing machines and vacuum cleaners laying around and they didn’t know what to do with them.
+At the end of 1992, Hoover had a lot of washing machines and vacuum cleaners lying around, and they didn’t know what to do with them.

-So they were trying to come up with a plan to get rid of them.
-They ran a campaign that gave away two round-trip plane tickets to the U.S. or Europe with every vacuum purchased.
-Although the company hoped that customers would be more inclined to purchase expensive models, it set its minimum purchase to receive that tickets at £100, or roughly $166 today.
+So they were trying to devise a plan to get rid of them.
+They ran a campaign that gave away two round-trip plane tickets to the US or Europe with every vacuum purchased.
+Although the company hoped customers would be more inclined to buy expensive models, it set its minimum purchase to receive that ticket at £100, or roughly $166 today.

-This resulted in people buying cheap vacuum models just to get airline tickets.
-Some even bought more than one vacuum but many of these people never received the tickets that were promised.
+This resulted in people buying cheap vacuum models to get airline tickets.
+Some even bought more than one vacuum, but many never received the promised tickets.
 They started taking Hoover to court in the US and UK; the impending legal battles for Hoover did not end for another six years.
 In the end, Hoover lost approximately £50 million, or roughly $83 million today.

-In 1960, a Swedish electric appliance company Electrolux was eager to launch its line of vacuum cleaners into the western market.
+In 1960, the Swedish electric appliance company Electrolux was eager to launch its vacuum cleaners into the western market.

-They hired an ad agency called “Cogent Elliot”, creative director at the time named “Mike Fox” thought it was a good idea to use a pun in the ad.
+They hired an ad agency called “Cogent Elliot,” a creative director named “Mike Fox,” who thought using a pun in the ad was a good idea.

 So they went with it.

-The problem was in the old days, the pun didn’t work so well and the ad was the butt of many jokes for a long time.
+The problem was that the pun didn’t work so well in the old days, and the ad was the butt of many jokes for a long time.

-Now that I think of it, the ad could have worked well if it was published in 2019.
+Now that I think of it, the ad could have worked well if it had been published in 2022.